jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   AssertionError: Lists differ: ['__class__', '__class_getitem__', '__cont[530 chars]ues'] != []

-It also gives me a message to view the entire difference between the two :ref:`lists`
+It also gives me a message to show the full difference between the two :ref:`lists`

 .. code-block:: python